 The sooner you are in shape the better.

-That means for a series of mountain walks in the Lake District or Scotland you should be getting the miles in on a regular basis throughout the year.
+That means for a series of mountain walks in the Lake District you should be getting the miles in on a regular basis throughout the year.

 This is particularly important for your heart and lungs – you’d be surprised at how hard your heart has to work in the first miles of training and this could mean a heart attack.